damiancipolat/node_sonar_qube/README.md

 # Node Sonar Qube

-This repository was created to present a basic scaffolding of a node.js project that includes docker and sonar qube, using sonar-scanner.
+This repository was created to present a basic scaffolding of a node.js project that includes docker and sonar qube, using sonar-scanner, I'm following this article to create this project.

 ### Requirements:
 - Node.js